jaysaleh/my-portfolio/README.md

-This repo contains Jay Saleh's portfolio and STEP projects.
+This repo contains Jay Saleh's portfolio and STEP projects for Summer 2020.